 All RBR instruments use a single piece of software: Ruskin.
 Compatible with PCs and Macs, it is the only application needed to deploy, download, and display the data from your logger.
 Even if you do not have an RBR instrument yet, you can simulate deployments and estimate battery autonomy and memory usage for different scenarios.

 Ruskin is easy to install and simple to use.

-- Multiple instrument interface: More than one logger can be connected to Ruskin at a time and multiple data sets can be opened at the same time.
+- Multiple instrument interface: More than one logger can be connected to Ruskin and multiple datasets can be opened at the same time.

-- Multilanguage capability: English, French, Spanish, Polish, and Chinese.
-More coming soon!
+- Multi-language capability: English, French, Spanish, Japanese, Chinese, and Korean.

-- Flexible export: In addition to the raw logger data file (.rsk/.hex), Ruskin supports the following formats: native Matlab (.mat), OceanDataView (.odv) and Excel (.xls/.xlsx), as well as a plain ASCII (.txt) format.
+- Flexible export: In addition to the raw RSK data file (.rsk), Ruskin supports the following formats: OceanDataView (.odv) and Excel (.xlsx), as well as a plain ASCII (.txt) format.